burlacenko/burlacenko.github.io/Bank/README.md

 ### Data validations:
 - [x] negative values are not Submitted and user receives an alert
 - [x] zero values are not Submitted and user receives an alert
-- [x] password must be at least 8 characters long values are not Submitted and user receives an alert
+- [x] password must be at least 8 characters long (invalid password is not Submitted and user receives an alert)

 ## How to Run
 To try a live version, click <a href="https://burlacenko.github.io/Bank/index.html">here</a>.
 To try it locally, fork and clone the project and then open <strong>index.html</strong> in the browser.